Women and Leadership

-ILA is currently accepting applications for facilitators to lead the peer mentoring program, P2P Masterminds.
-Please read the information below before click to apply by 15 January 2024.
+ILA is currently accepting applications for facilitators to lead the Peer Mentoring Circles.
+Please read the information below before click to apply by 31 January 2025.

 Key Dates